-All undergraduate course syllabi shall contain a section that states and refers students to the honor code procedures available on the undergraduate honor system website.
+All undergraduate course syllabi shall contain a section that states and refers students to the honor code procedures available at the Office of Undergraduate Academic Integrity.
 The minimum required statement is, "As a Hokie I will conduct myself with honor and integrity at all times.
 I will not lie, cheat, or steal, nor will I accept the actions of those who do."
 Additional information about the expectation of academic integrity in a particular course may be appropriate.

 Each student who enrolls at Virginia Tech is responsible for abiding by the honor code.
 A student who has doubt about how the honor code applies to any graded assignment is responsible for obtaining specific guidance from the instructor before submitting the assignment for evaluation.
 Ignorance of the rules does not exclude any member of the university community from the requirements and expectations of the honor code.
-For additional information, please see the undergraduate honor system website.
+For additional information, consult the Office of Undergraduate Academic Integrity.